xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 ## GS_28

-GS_28 contains your enabled items (animations).
-All of them are strings (although they act as booleans) and are set to 1 by default.
+GS_28 contains your enabled items.
+All of them are strings (although they act as booleans).
+The animations (18-20) are set to 1 by default despite not being unlocked.
+However, the other items are set to 1 permanently when you unlock them.

 | Key   | Description          |
 |:------|:---------------------|